Q: “Core Balance” ™ What is it and how does it apply to horsemanship?

-A: Simply put, “Core Balance” ™ is a term I use to describe the strengthening of the core muscles of the human body.
-This is the “trunk” area which includes the abdomen,lumbar,and obliques, but I feel the glutes,hip flexors,abductors and adductors are equally important when riding a horse, so I have incorporated these in as well.
+A: Simply put, “Core Balance” is a term I use to describe the strengthening of the core muscles of the human body.
+This is the “trunk” area which includes the abdomen, lumbar, and obliques, but I feel the quads, hamstrings, glutes, abductors, adductors and most importantly the hip flexors are equally important when riding a horse for proper communication through the seat and safety.
+So I have incorporated these areas of the core into my exercises that I feel are vital to a balanced seat and more importantly the riders safety.

 Chris demonstrating some of the "Core Balance"TM. exercises, during a cow clinic at The Paws Up Ranch and Resort.